 12 Things INFJs Absolutely Hate

-The INFJ is thought to be the rarest of the 16 Myers-Briggs personality types, making up only 1-3 percent of the U.S. population.
-When INFJs are being their best selves, they exude patience, gentleness, and understanding.
-Characterized by high levels of empathy, they have a strong desire to help others.
-They tend to be selfless givers, often sacrificing their needs for the needs of others and fighting for humanitarian causes they truly believe in.
+The INFJ type is thought to be the rarest among the 16 Myers-Briggs personality types, making up just 1-2 percent of the population.
+INFJs are known for being patient, gentle, and kind.
+They are empathetic and often feel a strong need to help others.
+INFJs may put other people’s needs before their own and are passionate about supporting causes they believe in.

 Things the INFJ Hates